Shevket Turgut Pasha

-Shevket Turgut Pasha (Şevket Turgut Paşa; 1857–1924) was an Ottoman Turkish army general with the rank of mirliva (major general), who also held the governmental title of pasha (lord).
+Shevket Turgut Pasha (Şevket Turgut Paşa; 1857–1924) was an Ottoman Turkish army general with the rank of mirliva (major general), who also held the governmental title of pasha (sir).
 He went to the Prussian military school.

 Biography

 Albanian revolt of 1910

 During the Albanian revolt of 1910, the Ottoman government replaced Djavid Pasha and sent Turgut along with 16,000 infantry, some cavalry and artillery to put down the revolt by Albanian rebels.
 Throughout his military campaign in Kosovo, Turgut imposed upon the population severe measures to disarm and control them.
 On 10 April Albanian deputies in the Ottoman Parliament expressed their concerns calling Turgut's actions a "barbarous advance", while a report referring to events in Albania was given to the Grand Vizier by some of the Albanian elite in Istanbul.
 In parliament the Ottoman government declined to give answers and stated that there was no need to send an investigating commission to Albania.
 As such Turgut was empowered and applied the "law on the bands" in Albania.

 After the disarmament of Kosovo, Turgut continued toward Shkodër and during the journey he fought Catholic Albanian Malisors (highlanders), in particular a battle against the forces of Mehmet Shpendi and Isa Boletini, the bajraktar (chieftain) of the Shala tribe.
 On 26 July Turgut reached Shkodër, gave an order for the population to hand over weapons and called for a census to be conducted with military conscription of young males aged 18–26.
 Turgut's measures were disliked by local inhabitants and he remained in the town until 22 August.
 Apart from the north-western and northern mountains, Ottoman armies led by Turgut controlled northern Albania.
 On 22 August 1910, Turgut left Shkodër for Selanik (modern Thessaloniki) after completing the military goals of the campaign that lasted five months.
 On his way traveling through Mirdita Turgut gave an order for his soldiers to take Dibre (modern Debar) and disarm its inhabitants.
 Assisted through an imperial fetva (decree), Turgut in central and southern Albania closed Albanian schools and Albanian language education underwent a setback.